INTERVIEW: Mark Tremonti talks Walk the Sky, history of Alter Bridge

 January 29, 2020

 On Feb.
-14, Alter Bridge–the Florida hard rock phoenix born from the remnants of Creed–will visit the Apollo Theater AC in Belvidere, Ill., during the second leg of their Walk the Sky tour.
-Clint Lowery of Sevendust, touring in promotion of his debut solo album, and Michigan hard rock sextet DEEPFALL will perform in support.
+14, Alter Bridge–the Florida hard rock phoenix born from the remnants of Creed–visit the Apollo Theater AC in Belvidere, Ill., during the second leg of their Walk the Sky tour.
+Clint Lowery of Sevendust, touring in promotion of his debut solo album, and Michigan hard rock sextet DEEPFALL are scheduled to perform in support.

 During Alter Bridge’s Oct.
 10 visit to the Chicago Theater, Kennedy exercised his full vocal range, enchanting the Chicago crowd with tantalizing melodies.
 Tremonti navigated the fretboard with an educated precision, his contorted facial expressions conceding to a satisfied smirk after each number.
 And while the creative synergy between Kennedy and Tremonti assumed center stage, drummer Scott Phillips guided the beat from the back while bassist Brian Marshall enthusiastically engaged with fans as he wandered the stage.